To the people who love me through my anxiety, thank you. Thank you for always being there beside me, and never letting me go through life alone.

 Loving me comes in the form of being my strength sometimes.
-Because as much as I’d love to stand strong, there are times I get knocked.
+Because as much as I’d love to stand strong, there are times I get knocked down.
 There are moments of rejection that completely shatter me.
 It’s in moments of failure I beat myself up over it and you’re the one telling me to stop being so hard on myself.

 It comes with apologizing too much.
 Instead of wondering why I said it or what I thought, that brought me to that conclusion, you simply accept it, tell me it’s okay and you we move on.

-It’s the phrases like ‘don’t worry’ or ‘you’re overthinking this.’
+It’s phrases like ‘don’t worry’ or ‘you’re overthinking this.’
 If we got a dollar every time you said that to me, neither of us would have to work.

 But more than anything, loving me, comes with an acceptance of this is who I am and you’re okay with it.

 And you should know there isn’t anything I wouldn’t do for you.
 As much as you love and care for me, in words I struggle to articulate, I love you even more.
 I can honestly say I’d be lost without you and I am so grateful to have you in my life.